longa2/longa2.github.io/essays/ai-reflection.md

 For answering questions in class / in Discord, I did not use AI because

----

-III.
-Impact on Learning and Understanding:
+#Impact on Learning and Understanding:
-Discuss how the incorporation of AI has influenced your learning experience.
-Consider its impact on comprehension, skill development, and problem-solving abilities.
-Reflect on whether AI technologies have enhanced or challenged your understanding of software engineering concepts.

 Ever since I have incorporated AI into my skill development and learning, I have noticed that I have not fully developed or learned much of the topic at hand.
 Admittedly, it is not necessary to learn a specific skill to its utmost potential to use it in "practice," however, my usage of AI got to a point where I would use the AI-generated solution in cases where I did not learn a concept to its practical level for me to utilize.
 As such, it is very simple of me to say that I relied on AI too much for me to consider myself well-learned in software engineering to some degree.

-IV.
-Practical Applications:
+#Practical Applications:
 Explore any practical applications of AI outside ICS 314.
 For instance, discuss if AI has been used in real-world projects, simulations, or collaborative activities (for example the HACC).
 Evaluate the effectiveness of AI applications in addressing real-world software engineering challenges.

-V. Challenges and Opportunities:
+#Challenges and Opportunities:
 Identify any challenges or limitations you have encountered in the use of AI within the course.
 Discuss potential opportunities for further integration of AI in software engineering education.

-VI.
-Comparative Analysis:
+#Comparative Analysis:
 Provide a comparative analysis between traditional teaching methods and AI-enhanced approaches in the context of software engineering education.
 Consider aspects like engagement, knowledge retention, and practical skill development.

-VII.
-Future Considerations:
+#Future Considerations:
 Discuss your thoughts on the future role of AI in software engineering education.
 Consider potential advancements, challenges, and areas for improvement.

-VIII.
-Conclusion:
+#Conclusion:
 Summarize your reflections and insights regarding the use of AI in the Software Engineering course.
 Conclude with any recommendations or suggestions for optimizing the integration of AI in future courses.